Beats Pill: Beats Pill+

-Promotion
+2024 model

+A new Beats Pill model was unveiled and released in June 2024; its design is similar to previous models, but with improved audio hardware and upward angled drivers, IP67 certification, a lanyard for carrying the speaker, and battery capacity rated at 24 hours of use.
+The new model uses USB-C for charging, and also supports lossless audio input over USB-C.

+Marketing

 Playing off its design, initial marketing for the Pill used the tagline "Just what the doctor ordered".
-As with other Beats products, the Pill was promoted primarily through celebrity endorsements and product placements in pop music videos, such as Britney Spears' "Work Bitch", where the speaker is used as a ball gag on a dancer in a BDSM-themed scene.
-In April 2013, a limited edition, Nicki Minaj-branded pink version of the Pill was released, as introduced in her video for "High School".
+As with other Beats products, the Pill was promoted primarily through celebrity endorsements, and product placements in music videos.
+A pink model was released in 2013 as part of a collaboration with Nicki Minaj.

-A commercial for the Beats Pill starred Robin Thicke and Pharrell Williams; reprising their music video for "Blurred Lines", it featured scenes of female dancers using the speakers as a prop.
+A commercial for the Beats Pill starred Robin Thicke and Pharrell Williams; reprising their music video for "Blurred Lines", it featured scenes of female dancers suggestively using the speakers as a prop.
 The United Kingdom's Advertising Standards Authority received 97 complaints over the ad, alleging that it contained sexually suggestive imagery.
 The ASA ruled in October 2013 that "taken as a whole, the ad did not show sustained, overtly sexual or provocative behaviour".
-However, it did deem the advert to be inappropriate for airing before 7:30 pm.
+However, it did deem the advert to be inappropriate for airing before 7:30 p.m.

 Another campaign featuring anthropomorphic versions of the speakers debuted during the 2013 MTV Video Music Awards, which were voiced by musicians such as Chris Rock, Eminem, and Tichina Arnold.
-Follow-up ads in the campaign included references to events that occurred during the show, and one where Siri refuses to invite the characters to attend a party being held by Dr. Dre to celebrate the company's sale to Apple.
+Subsequent commercials included references to events that occurred during the ceremony, such as Miley Cyrus's controversial "We Can't Stop" performance, and one where Siri refuses to invite the characters to attend a party being held by Dr. Dre to celebrate the company's sale to Apple.

-The 2014 film Transformers: Age of Extinction features a product placement where the character Joshua Joyce turns programmable matter into the Pill and offers it to another character.
-It received a "worst product placement" award as a result.
+The 2014 film Transformers: Age of Extinction features a product placement where the character Joshua Joyce turns programmable matter into the Pill and offers it to another character; the marketing news website Brandchannel named it the worst product placement of 2014.